w3f/Grants-Program/docs/rfps/Open/uptane-for-substrate-design-and-scope.md

 * **FTE:**  Amount of time (in days) required for a single person to complete this milestone
 * **Costs:** Amount of Payment in USD for milestone 1

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |
 | 1. | Upchain Standard for Design and Implementation 1.0.0 | The Update Framework Specification extended for Substrate Relay and Parachains |

+This deliverable can be valuated by comparing the list of (sub-)sections with those from [The Update Framework](https://theupdateframework.github.io/specification/latest) - there should be no omissions.

 ### Milestone 2